Today we look at one of most misunderstood parts of auditing: audit risk assessment.

 In a nutshell, we identify risks and respond to them.

-In my next post, we’ll take a look at the Why and How of Fraud Auditing.
-So, stay tuned.
+In my next post, we’ll take a look at Auditing for Fraud: The Why and How.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.